Donald Blome

-Donald Armin Blome is an American diplomat who is currently serving as the Acting Assistant Secretary of State for Intelligence and Research since February, 2025.
-He previously served as the United States ambassador to Pakistan.
+Donald Armin Blome is an American diplomat who is currently serving as the Assistant Secretary of State for Near Eastern Affairs since August 2026.
+He previously served as the Acting Assistant Secretary of State for Intelligence and Research and the United States ambassador to Pakistan.
 He also served as the United States ambassador to Tunisia from 2019 to 2022.

 Early life and education

 Blome received a Bachelor of Arts and a Juris Doctor from the University of Michigan.

 Career

 Prior to joining the government, Blome worked as an attorney in Chicago, Illinois.